adriaan29A/moby/README.md

 - Click on synonyms you think will get you to the target
 - Click on ">>" to cheat and be moved 1 synonym towards the target

-* It's actually sometimes possible to beat Dyjkstra's altgoritm *as implemented* which is kind of cheeky.
-It wasn't planned, rather just a happy circumstance of combining the thesaurus with word frequencies and the way Dyjkstra's works.
+* It's actually sometimes possible to beat Dijkstra's altgoritm *as implemented* which is kind of cheeky.
+It wasn't planned, rather just a happy circumstance of combining the thesaurus with word frequencies and the way Dijkstra's works.
 I need to figure out if it can be used as a general strategy in practice but I'm sure people will figure it out quickly anyway, so lmk! :-)

 [Screencast from 2024-09-11 10-12-56.webm](https://github.com/user-attachments/assets/b022f348-5793-42c9-881f-3f6793020eee)